sveltejs/svelte/CONTRIBUTING.md

 1. Ensure you have [pnpm](https://pnpm.io/installation) installed
 1. After cloning the repository, run `pnpm install`.
 You can do this in the root directory or in the `svelte` project
 1. Move into the `svelte` directory with `cd packages/svelte`
-1. To compile in watch mode, run `pnpm dev`
+1. To compile in watch mode, run `pnpm watch`

 ### Creating a branch